 \$MM->init\others();

-Initializes the macro definitions used by tools\other() and places them in the \$MM object.
+Initializes the macro definitions having to do with compiling and linking used by tools\other() and places them in the \$MM object.

 If there is no description, its the same as the parameter to WriteMakefile() documented in ExtUtils::MakeMaker.